 Vulnerable Person Registry

-When Alzheimer disease and other dementias progress, the person with the disease has the potential to get lost.
-It is very easy for someone with the disease to become disoriented around familiar surroundings; they may have great difficulty remembering their home address or phone number and they might have problems communicating clearly.
+When Alzheimer's disease and other dementias progress, the person with the disease has the potential to get lost.
+It is easy for someone with the disease to become disoriented around familiar surroundings; they may have great difficulty remembering their home address or phone number and they might have problems communicating clearly.
 This situation presents a serious safety concern.
 Help is available.

 York Region Wandering Registry with York Region Police

 This is a free registry service for persons residing in York Region.
 The program assists York Regional Police to quickly identify and return lost or wandering persons to their caregiver.
 Complete and return application along with a recent photograph to the Alzheimer Society of York Region.

 Applications are available by contacting: 1-888-414-5550.
 Or you can click here to start the report.